UK defence spending is top priority, says Mordaunt

 - Published

-Defence spending is the UK government's "first priority" as it vows to "double down" on its support for Ukraine, Penny Mordaunt, the leader of the House of Commons said on Sunday.
+Defence spending is the UK government's "first duty" as it vows to "double down" on its support for Ukraine, Penny Mordaunt, the leader of the House of Commons said on Sunday.

 The former defence secretary said the government must give Ukraine "the tools to finish the job", while also ensuring the UK has the resources to do that.